- About Us

 - Get Involved

-Natalie Caulk supports and manages the ongoing implementation of programs and partnerships of CCKA and its member Waterkeepers.
-She comes to CCKA with a passion for science advocacy and a background in marine and freshwater ecology.
-Prior to joining CCKA, Natalie was a program associate at the Gordon and Betty Moore Foundation, where she supported the programmatic activities of the Data-Driven Discovery Initiative and helped to launch the Moore Inventor Fellows Program.
+Natalie Caulk provides operational leadership and manages the ongoing implementation of programs and partnerships of CCKA.
+She comes to CCKA with a passion for science advocacy and a background in marine and freshwater research, project management, and philanthropy.
+Prior to joining CCKA, Natalie was a Program Associate at the Gordon and Betty Moore Foundation, where she supported the programmatic activities of the Data-Driven Discovery Initiative and helped to launch the Moore Inventor Fellows Program.
 During graduate school, Natalie studied the effects of climate warming on food availability within planktonic freshwater systems, and previously researched community composition of seagrass meadows in British Columbia and Bodega Bay, California.
 Natalie holds a B.S. in biological sciences with an emphasis on marine biology from the University of California, Davis and an M.S. in zoology from the University of British Columbia.

 Kaitlyn Kalua works to track, analyze, and comment on legislation, policies, permits, regulations, and funding measures of importance to the California Waterkeepers.
 Kaitlyn comes to CCKA with experience in federal ocean policy, coastal climate adaptation planning, California surface and groundwater management, and drought response.
 Prior to joining CCKA, Kaitlyn worked with Ocean Conservancy’s coastal and marine spatial planning program, where she engaged in federal policy to reduce offshore user conflicts and strengthen regional ocean management programs.
 Kaitlyn later immersed herself in water resource management and conflict resolution at the state level by working with the California Governor’s Office of Planning and Research, the State Water Resources Control Board, Stanford University’s Center for Ocean Solutions, and Stanford Law School’s Martin Daniel Gould Center for Conflict Resolution.
 Kaitlyn most recently served as a Knauss Marine Policy Fellow with the National Oceanic and Atmospheric Administration (NOAA).
 Kaitlyn holds a B.A. in international relations from the University of California, Davis and a J.D. from the University of California, Davis, School of Law.